ghostunnel/ghostunnel/README.md

 Usage Examples
 ==============

-Ghostunnel has two modes, a client mode and a server mode.
-In client mode, ghostunnel accepts raw (insecure) TCP connections and forwards them over TLS to a secure backend.
-In server mode, ghostunnel accepts secure TLS connections and forwards them over raw TCP to an insecure backend.
-See examples for each mode below.

 Ghostunnel accepts certificates in two formats, a single PEM file containing both the certificate chain and private key or a PKCS#12 keystore.
 If Ghostunnel is used with a PKCS#11 hardware module, the PEM certificate file can omit the